raetha/wyzesense2mqtt/readme.md

 mkdir /docker/wyzesense2mqtt/config
 mkdir /docker/wyzesense2mqtt/logs
 ```
-4. Create or copy a config.yaml file into the config folder (see sample below or copy from repository).
+4. (Optional if using Docker environment variables) Create or copy a config.yaml file into the config folder (see example below or copy from repository).
 The script will automatically create a default config.yaml if one is not found, but it will need to be modified with your MQTT details before things will work.
-5. Copy a logging.yaml file into the config folder (see sample below or copy from repository).
+5. Copy a logging.yaml file into the config folder (see example below or copy from repository).
 The script will automatically create a default logging.yaml if one does not exist.
 You only need to modify this if more complex logging is required.
 6. If desired, pre-populate a sensors.yaml file into the config folder with your existing sensors.
-This file will automatically be created if it doesn't exist. (see sample below or copy from repository)
+This file will automatically be created if it doesn't exist. (see example below or copy from repository)
 7. Start the Docker container
 ```bash
 docker-compose up -d